TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-gateway/middleware/virtual-endpoint-tyk-oas.md

 ## Configuring the middleware in the API Designer

-Adding a Virtual Endpoint to your API endpoints is easy when using the API Designer in the Tyk Dashboard, simply follow the steps taken in this short video:
+Adding a Virtual Endpoint to your API endpoints is easy when using the API Designer in the Tyk Dashboard, simply follow these steps:

-< placeholder for video >
+#### Step 1: Add an endpoint

+From the **API Designer** add an endpoint that matches the path and method to which you want to apply the middleware.

+{{< img src="/img/dashboard/api-designer/tyk-oas-no-endpoints.png" alt="Tyk OAS API Designer showing no endpoints created" >}}

+{{< img src="/img/dashboard/api-designer/tyk-oas-add-endpoint.png" alt="Adding an endpoint to an API using the Tyk OAS API Designer" >}}

+{{< img src="/img/dashboard/api-designer/tyk-oas-no-middleware.png" alt="Tyk OAS API Designer showing no middleware enabled on endpoint" >}}

+#### Step 2: Select the Virtual Endpoint middleware

+Select **ADD MIDDLEWARE** and choose **Virtual Endpoint** from the *Add Middleware* screen.

+{{< img src="/img/dashboard/api-designer/tyk-oas-virtual-endpoint.png" alt="Adding the Virtual Endpoint middleware" >}}

+#### Step 3: Configure the middleware

+Now you can provide either the path to a file containing the JavaScript function to be run by the middleare, or you can directly enter the JavaScript in the code editor.

+For both sources, you must provide the **function name** that should be called when the middleware executes.

+You can also optionally configure the behaviour required if the function should return an error and also indicate to Tyk whether the virtual middleware requires access to the key session metadata.

+{{< img src="/img/dashboard/api-designer/tyk-oas-virtual-endpoint-config.png" alt="Configuring the Virtual Endpoint middleware" >}}

+#### Step 4: Save the API

+Select **ADD MIDDLEWARE** to save the middleware configuration.
+Remember to select **SAVE API** to apply the changes.